-The best way to eat a vegetable is to pick at its peak ripeness, when it is full of flavor and packed with nutrients.
-Farmers have known this in Puglia for generations, and have developed a technique that keeps the flavor of a perfectly ripe vegetable year round.
-The preservation method, known as sott’olio meaning “under the oil”, preserves some of the most delicate vegetables- artichokes, mushrooms, asparagus, olives- in extra virgin olive oil.
+The best way to eat a vegetable is to pick it at its peak ripeness, when it is full of flavor and packed with nutrients.
+Farmers have known this in Puglia for generations.
+They have developed a technique that keeps the flavor of a perfectly ripe vegetable all year-long.
+The preservation method, known as sott’olio meaning “under the oil”, preserves some of the most delicate vegetables – artichokes, mushrooms, asparagus, olives – in extra virgin olive oil.

 How the Sott’olio Method Works

 Once the vegetables have absorbed the flavors they are packed into jars, and covered with extra virgin olive oil.
 Olive oil acts as a natural preservative by keeping air away from the food, which is the source of spoilage.
-Unlike many commercial brands that use cheaper oils like sunflower for preservation, Especially Puglia’s sott’olio is made with extra virgin olive oil, which has healthy benefits and keeps the natural flavors of the vegetables intact.
+Unlike many commercial brands, that use cheaper oils like sunflower, Especially Puglia’s sott’oli is made with extra virgin olive oil.
+This ensures it has healthy benefits and keeps the natural flavors of the vegetables intact.

-For a Puglia family, this is where the process would end and they would enjoy vegetables for the rest of the year.
-To commercially sell sott’olio, a special technique to pasteurize the product is used to keep the integrity of the extra virgin olive oil as well as the flavor of the vegetables.
-The end result is a lovely vegetable preserved in delicious olive oil.
+For a Puglia family, this is where the process would end, and they would enjoy vegetables for the rest of the year.
+To commercially sell sott’oli, a special technique to pasteurize the product is used to keep the integrity of the extra virgin olive oil as well as the flavor of the vegetables.
+The end result is a lovely vegetable, preserved in delicious olive oil.

-Sott’olio are delicious as an antipasto platter as well as a side dish to a lovely fish dinner or roast.
-Olive tapenade or artichoke tapenade are perfect on top of toasted bread as a bruschetta.
+Sott’oli are delicious on an antipasto platter, as well as a side dish to a lovely fish or roast dinner.
+Olive tapenade or artichoke tapenade are perfect on top of toasted bread, as a bruschetta.
 Less traditional, but just as delicious, is using the sott’olio vegetables in salads, using the olive oil to make a delightful dressing.
 The vegetables, prepared in this method will keep for up to two years if stored in a dry, cool place.

 Where to Find Sott’olio Vegetables